 Day 11: Thangnak - Cho-la Pass(5420 m) - Dzongla(4830m/7-8hrs)

 Cho La Pass is another highlight of this trek.
-Today is the toughest day of this trek.
-We shall start very early around 4 am.
-The pass is not itself difficult, but it is steep and involves a glacier traverse on the eastern side.
-We have to be more cautious as the trail is vertical, and the rocks glazed by ice add trouble to the trekkers, making the trail slippery.
-The trail from Cho La Phedi is an uphill climb through a ravine and rocky trail.
-The top of the Chola pass is decorated with prayer flags.
-The pyramidal Ama Dablam presides over a range of mountains on the south, even as Cholatse soar on the west and Lobuche to the East and Baruntse rise sharply to our left.
+Today, it will be a tough day.
+We shall start very early, the pass, is not difficult to climb.
+But it is steep uphill hike past a glacier on the eastern side.
+The trail is vertical, and the rocks glazed by ice add trouble to the trekkers, making the trail slippery.
+The hike from Cho La Phedi is an uphill climb through a rocky path.
+Prayer flags flutter in the wind at the top of the pass.
+The pyramidal Ama Dablam presides over a range of mountains on the south, even as Cholatse soar on the west and Lobuche to the East, and Baruntse rise sharply to our left.
 After crossing the pass, the trail goes through the side of a frozen lake and some crevasses to Dzongla.
 Overnight in Dzongla.